hrittikhere/engineering-portal/content/blog/http-security-headers/index.md

 #### 6. Content Security Policy
 Content-Security-Policy header is used to instruct the browser to load only the allowed content defined in the policy.
-This uses the whitelisting approach which tells the browser from where to load the images, scripts, CSS, applets, etc. If implemented properly, this policy prevents the exploitation of Cross-Site Scripting (XSS), ClickJacking, and HTML injection attacks.
+This uses the whitelisting approach which tells the browser from where to load the images, scripts, CSS, appLet's, etc. If implemented properly, this policy prevents the exploitation of Cross-Site Scripting (XSS), ClickJacking, and HTML injection attacks.

 #### Syntax
   ```